-We are providing technical assistance and monitoring to the SENSA programme, which supports NGOs providing full cycle primary education to poorest children in Sindh, Pakistan
+We provided technical assistance and monitoring to the SENSA programme, which supported NGOs providing full cycle primary education to poorest children in Sindh, Pakistan

-Sindh Education Non-State Actors programme (SENSA) supports three non-governmental organisations (NGOs) to provide a full cycle of primary education for up to 52,000 of Sindh’s poorest children in marginalized communities.
-HANDS, The Citizens Foundation (TCF) and the Family Educational Services Foundation (FESF) are currently implementing the programme.
+Sindh Education Non-State Actors (SENSA) programme supported three non-governmental organisations (NGOs) to provide a full cycle of primary education for up to 52,000 of Sindh’s poorest children in marginalised communities.
+HANDS, The Citizens Foundation (TCF), and the Family Educational Services Foundation (FESF) implemented the programme.

 Students that were either enrolled in these NGOs’ primary schools in Sindh or identified as suitable for enrolment under the Education Fund for Sindh (EFS) programme between 2012–2016 were determined to be eligible for enrolment in SENSA schools.
-SENSA works in urban districts of Karachi, Hyderabad and Sukkur and in rural districts of Thatta, Tando Allahyar, Qamber Shahdadkot and Khairpur.
+SENSA worked in urban districts of Karachi, Hyderabad, and Sukkur and in rural districts of Thatta, Tando Allahyar, Qamber Shahdadkot, and Khairpur.

-As the Technical Assistance and Management Organisation (TAMO) from 2016 – 2021, we are providing technical assistance and third-party monitoring to the programme.
-We support the NGOs through technical assistance activities in teacher training, teacher competency, learning assessment systems, and qualitative research to improve teaching quality and learning outcomes.
+As the Technical Assistance and Management Organisation (TAMO) from 2016 – 2021, we provided technical assistance and third-party monitoring to the programme.
+We supported the NGOs through technical assistance activities in teacher training, teacher competency, learning assessment systems, and qualitative research to improve teaching quality and learning outcomes.

-The key objectives of the programme are to improve:
+The key objectives of the programme were to improve: